camunda/camunda-docs/versioned_docs/version-8.2/apis-tools/web-modeler-api/index.md

 description: "Web Modeler API (beta) is a REST API and provides access to Web Modeler data.
 Requests and responses are in JSON notation."
 ---

+import Tabs from "@theme/Tabs";
+import TabItem from "@theme/TabItem";

 :::caution Beta Offering
-For Self-Managed, the Web Modeler API is currently offered as a [beta feature](../../reference/early-access#beta).
+In Web Modeler 8.2, the Web Modeler API is offered as a [beta feature](../../reference/early-access#beta).
 It is not recommended for production use and there is no maintenance service guaranteed.

-While in beta, the API may introduce breaking changes without prior notice.

-We encourage you to provide feedback via your designated support channel or the [Camunda Forum](https://forum.camunda.io/).
+Consider upgrading to Web Modeler API `v1` released with Web Modeler 8.3, see [Web Modeler API](#migrating-from-beta-to-v1).
+The beta API will be removed in Web Modeler 8.5.
 :::

 Web Modeler provides a REST API at `/api/*`.
 Clients can access this API by passing a JWT access token in an authorization header `Authorization: Bearer <JWT>`.